CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 The first options allows you to turn on or off the display of an article title.
 Next you have the option of making the title a link to the associated article or not.
 With the next option you can select a style for the article title.

 In the next input field you can enter a number to control the maximum amount of articles you wish to be displayed.
 The next option allows you to control the maximum amount of characters that will be displayed for each article.
-The last two options affect the ordering of the articles. *\[Figure-2\]*
+The next two options affect the ordering of the articles.
+The last option is for excluding articles from being displayed, just enter the article ID's separated by a comma to have them excluded. *\[Figure-2\]*

 ![Figure-2](http://cdn.coalaweb.com/images/docs/joomla-extensions/news/cw-news-mod-general-2.png "Figure-2"){.coalaweb-docs}